emckean/Pig-Latin-bot/README.md

 `rm pigify.zip && zip -r -X "pigify.zip" *`)
  6. Create your OpenWhisk action: `wsk action create pigify --kind nodejs:6 pigify.zip`
  7. Check to see if your action has been created: `wsk action list`.
+ 8. 8.
+You can invoke this action (which will send a tweet!) with the `testparams.json` file (don't forget change the name of the bot in the `text` field to be your bot name) and this command: `wsk action invoke YOURACTIONNAME --blocking -r --param-file testparams.json`

 ### 4. Create your `findTweets` OpenWhisk Action